Influenza (Flu) Information for Parents

 - Clean your hands often – with soap and water or a hand sanitizer.

 - Don't expose infants unnecessarily to large crowds when influenza is in your community.
 Avoid close contact between the baby and family members who may be sick.

 - Do not share drinking cups and straws.

 - Frequently clean commonly touched surfaces (door knobs, refrigerator handles, phones, water faucets).

-Antiviral medicines can offer some protection, but they are only recommended for use in certain groups of people.
+Antiviral medicines can offer some protection, if you have been exposed to influenza, but these medications are only recommended for use in certain groups of people.
 If you have questions about antivirals, talk to your doctor.